-19 For example using www.surveymonkey.com
+&lt;sup>19 For example using www.surveymonkey.com

-- 45. Country reviews and consultations: These will focus on collecting information (through interviews / focus groups) on Resource Allocation Framework implementation from country recipient governments, focal points, GEF Agencies, donors, civil society, project management, beneficiaries and other proponents, also to compare with information gathered through other methods.
-In order to capture a broad range of experiences the Evaluation Office will consider taking advantage of a range of opportunities for country visits and consultations through: - Sub-regional workshops, of which a series is being planned during the implementation of the evaluation (in 2008) where a separate day for specific consultations with GEF Focal Points will be set aside: - Selected country visits to discuss Resource Allocation Framework issues indepth on the country level, reflecting representation of different country categories (such as individual and group allocations; LDCs, SIDS, etc.) - Conferences of the Parties to the Biodiversity and Climate Change conventions; - Council meetings and NGO consultations; - Executive coordinator and Agency meetings; - Incorporate consultations for this evaluation into other evaluations such as the Country Portfolio, Catalytic Role and Impact Evaluation field visits (through late 2007 and 2008). - 46.
+- 44. Semi-structured interviews: with the key informants and experts including all GEF entities referred to in the Instrument, Convention secretariats, partners involved in or benefiting from GEF support at country level, governments, civil society and private sector.
+These interviews may be important in providing an overview of changes caused to strategy, institutions and modalities with the GEF.
+The interviews will also be used as a tool to examine the design of the Resource Allocation Framework including the data selection inputs for the GEF Benefit and Performance Indices. - 45.
+Stakeholder consultations: These will focus on collecting information (through interviews / focus groups) on Resource Allocation Framework implementation and to compare with information gathered through other methods.
+In order to capture a broad range of experiences the Evaluation Office will consider taking advantage of a range of opportunities for consultations through: - Sub-regional workshops, of which a series is being planned during the implementation of the review (in 2008) where a separate day for specific consultations with GEF Focal Points will be set aside; - Select constituency meetings and national dialogue initiative workshops to discuss Resource Allocation Framework issues in-depth on the country level; - Conferences of the Parties to the Biodiversity and Climate Change conventions; - Council meetings and NGO consultations; - Executive coordinator and Agency meetings; - Incorporate consultations for this review into other evaluations such as the Country Portfolio, Catalytic Role and Impact Evaluation field visits (through late 2007 and 2008). - 46.
 The sampling for the mid-term review will encompass all projects that have been approved under the initial Resource Allocation Framework work program.
-Country reviews and consultations will provide opportunities to sample a range of experiences and perspectives from those countries with significant individual allocations (and portfolios) and those in the group.
+Consultations will aim to sample a range of experiences and perspectives from those countries with significant individual allocations (and portfolios) and those in the group allocation.